Search for: fluid-dynamics

 Unsteady aerodynamic analysis of different multi-MW horizontal axis wind turbine blade profiles on SST K-ω model, Article Green Energy and Technology ; 2018 , Pages 17-30 ; 18653529 (ISSN) ; Abbaspour, M ; Soltani, M. R ; Sharif University of Technology

 In this study, in order to indicate the best airfoil profile for the different sections of a blade, five airfoils including S8xx, FFA, and AH series were studied.
 Among the most popular wind power blades for this application were selected, in order to find the optimum performance.
 Nowadays, modern wind turbines are using blades with multi-airfoils at different sections.
 On the large scale profile, SST K-ω model with different wind speed at large-scale profile was applied to the simulation of horizontal axis wind turbines (HAWT).
 The aerodynamic simulation was accomplished using the computational fluid dynamic (CFD) method based on the finite volume method.
 The governing equations applied in...

-Numerical investigation of a portable incinerator: A parametric study, Article Processes ; Volume 8, Issue 8 , 2020 ; Hakkaki Fard, A ; Firoozabadi, B ; Sharif University of Technology
+Article Processes ; Volume 8, Issue 8 , 2020 ; Hakkaki Fard, A ; Firoozabadi, B ; Sharif University of Technology

 MDPI AG 2020